patrykpilek/mvc-framework-php/README.md

   - Remove repetition in the view templates: add a base template to inherit from
 - [x] Manage code using Composer
   - Install the template engine library using Composer
+  - Use the Composer autoloader to load the template engine library